-Mexican prosecutors investigate potential kidnapping in Cancun
+Mexican police rescue 25 kidnapping victims in Cancun

-MEXICO CITY (Reuters) - The attorney general of Quintana Roo in Mexico’s Yucatan Peninsula said on Wednesday that it is investigating the possible kidnapping of at least 27 people in Cancun.
+In an earlier statement, the state’s attorney general said that it was investigating the incident, at the time describing a possible kidnapping of at least 27 people.

 Witnesses reported unidentified individuals arrived in front of a Cancun call center in two vans and were then seen driving away from the offices with its employees, the attorney general wrote on Twitter.
 No signs of struggle or the presence of weapons were reported.